Alex2Github | email@example.com | Resume

-A top-down 2D game where you collect coins while avoiding beeing seen by guards.
-The area each guard sees (their visibility polygon) is comptuted in O(n log n).
+A top-down 2D game where you collect coins while avoiding guards on patrol.
+The area each guard sees (their visibility polygon) is computed in O(n log n).

-A two-player platformer where players progress by cooperatively solving puzzles made out of logic gates.
-Implements real-time multiplier using WebSockets.
+A two-player platformer where players cooperatively solve puzzles made out of logic gates.
+Provides real-time multiplier using WebSockets.

 In Bulgarian, “Vali li?” means “Is it raining?”
 This website has the answer!